GdPaul1234/movie-pipeline/README.md

 You can find many of them in the `tests` directory.

-If no `--config-path` is empty, the app will fallback to `config.ini` file in the current directory.
+If no `--config-path` is empty, the app will fallback to `config.env` file in the current directory.

+> **Warning**
+> There is a breaking change with the configuration format to ensure runtime validation with Pydantic and python-dotenv

-You can find bellow an example:
+You can find bellow an example of the old format:

 ```ini
 [Paths]